At A Glance Temple Enhancement

 - As we age, the temple becomes hollow & ‘volume depleted’

-- Volume replacement can reduce shadows
+- Treatments can help reduce shadows

 - The temple area forms a ‘C’ shaped curve from the cheeks, cheek bone to the outer brow